Continuity Clinic Experiences

 During this two-month rotation, the fellow will work closely with faculty in Genetics to gain expertise in dysmorphology and metabolic and chromosomal disorders.
 The fellow will also gain experience in the biologic underpinnings of a wide range of neurological, developmental and behavioral issues.

-The first year of fellowship training includes a 10-month rotation in ADHD Clinic.
-This experience, supervised by a developmental-behavioral pediatrician and a clinical child psychologist, meets two half-days per week and focuses on medication and behavioral intervention of attention-deficit/hyperactivity disorder (ADHD) for children ranging from preschool through adolescence.
+The first year of fellowship training includes an 11-month rotation in ADHD Clinic.
+This experience, supervised by a developmental-behavioral pediatrician, meets one half-day per week and focuses on medication and behavioral intervention of attention-deficit/hyperactivity disorder (ADHD) for children ranging from preschool through adolescence.

 The fellow will also gain experience with developmental of behavioral plans, classroom intervention plans, and formal plans in accordance with Section 504 of the Rehabilitation Act.